Hbretonniere/interactive_plots/README.md

 # Tutorials :

-You have curretnly two tutorials on Jupyter Notebooks, and a script in .py
+You have curretnly three tutorials on Jupyter Notebooks, and a script in .py

 `basics.ipynb` teaches you the very basics of the matplotlib `event` method.
 `Tutorial_#2.ipynb` teaches you how to use the `event` with more complex but cleaner methods.
+`Tutorial_#3-ipywidget.ipynb` teaches you to use the ipywidget methods.
 `paint_with_plt.py` is a mini paint like wrapper with the `event` methods which allows you to do pixel art !

 ### Projet in construction !!

 ## Files